 Declare authorized sellers with ads.txt

 Authorized Digital Sellers, or ads.txt, is an IAB initiative to improve transparency in programmatic advertising.
-Publishers can create their own ads.txt files to identify who is authorized to sell their inventory.
-The files are publicly available and crawlable by buyers, third-party vendors, and exchanges.
+You can create your own ads.txt files to identify who is authorized to sell your inventory.
+The files are publicly available and crawlable by exchanges, Supply-Side Platforms (SSP), and other buyers and third-party vendors.

 Use of ads.txt is not mandatory, but is highly recommended.
-The ads.txt file can help you protect your brand from counterfeit inventory that is intentionally mislabelled as originating from a specific domain, app, or video.
-Declaring authorized sellers can help you receive more advertiser spend that might have otherwise gone toward counterfeit inventory.
+It can help protect your brand from counterfeit inventory that’s intentionally mislabelled as originating from a specific domain, app, or video.
+Declaring authorized sellers can help you receive advertiser spend that might have otherwise gone toward counterfeit inventory.

 <Field #1>, <Field #2>, <Field #3>, <Field #4>

-The canonical domain name of the SSP, exchange, header wrapper, etc. system that bidders connect to.
-This may be the operational domain of the system, if that is different than the parent corporate domain, to facilitate WHOIS and reverse IP lookups to establish clear ownership of the delegate system.
-Ideally the SSP or exchange publishes a document detailing what domain name to use.
+<Field #1>: The canonical domain name of the system where bidders connect.
+This may be the operational domain of the system, if it’s different than the parent corporate domain, to facilitate WHOIS and reverse IP lookups to establish clear ownership.
+The SSP or exchange may publish the domain name to use.

 For Google seller accounts, the domain name is always

-The identifier associated with the seller or reseller account within the advertising system in field #1.
-This must contain the same value used in transactions (such as OpenRTB bid requests) in the field specified by the SSP/exchange.
-Typically, in OpenRTB this is the publisher.id field.
+<Field #2>: The publisher identifier associated with the seller or reseller account for the system in field #1.
+This must contain the same value as that specified in an SSP or exchange transaction (such as OpenRTB bid requests).
+Typically, in OpenRTB, this is the publisher.id field.
 For OpenDirect, it is typically the publisher’s organization ID.